ThinkDataEd/curriculum/docs/unit3/lesson15.md

 3. With a partner, ask students to discuss what they think a sensor is.
 Ask each pair to write down their ideas.

-4. Show the *Smart Tennis Racquet* video found at: [https://youtu.be/lcBnzddQECc](https://youtu.be/lcBnzddQECc "https://youtu.be/lcBnzddQECc").
+4. Show the *Play Like Nadal With a Smart Tennis Racket* video found at: [https://youtu.be/lcBnzddQECc](https://youtu.be/lcBnzddQECc "https://youtu.be/lcBnzddQECc").
 As students watch the video, they should think about other sensors they may have come across, particularly ones used with smartphones.
 After watching the video, ask students to add to their definition of a sensor.